withastro/astro/.changeset/khaki-pianos-burn.md

 })
 ```

-Server helpers are also available on the server side, in your integration:
+Server helpers are also available on the server side, for use in your integrations, through the new `toolbar` object:

 ```ts
 "astro:server:setup": ({ toolbar }) => {